Health Insurance Exchange: Phone Scam Overview

 In order to be a part of the solution and stop health insurance phone scams, you will need to report the phone call you received.
 You can report healthcare related fraud to the National Healthcare Anti-Fraud Association (NHCAA), which has great resources on how to report these types of scams.
 You should also report any phone calls that you believe to be a scam to the FTC.

 To let others in your community know about these scams you can use CallerSmart's phone number lookup app to identify unknown calls and report healthcare phone scams.
-If you don't have an iPhone or iPad, you can still run reverse phone lookups on suspicious numbers and leave your feedback on our website.
+If you don't have an iPhone, you can still run reverse phone lookups on suspicious numbers and leave your feedback on our website.